fabiandres88/Acamica/delilah_Resto_Project/project/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You must first install Postman or any other collaboration platform for API development.
+After that, you need to install XAMPP to manage the database or your preferred service.
+Also you need a node js editor where you can use npm.

 ```
 Give examples